Top 10 French Drain Mistakes & How To Avoid Them

 iv.
 Absence of Drain Fabric

 The absence of drain fabrics is one of the mistakes people make when installing French drains.
-Also, not every drain fabric will serve as you need to only use a non-woven type.
+Also, not every drain fabric will serve as you need only to use a non-woven type.

-The reason for using non-woven drain fabrics is to help improve permeability while preventing dirt and debris from getting into the drain.
+Using non-woven drain fabrics is to help improve permeability while preventing dirt and debris from getting into the drain.

 v.
 Being Oblivious to Zoning Regulations

-This is one mistake people make which could lead to litigations.
+This is one mistake people make, which could lead to litigations.
 You might want to begin consulting with the local building authority.

 vi.
 Returning Excavated Soil

-One mistake you shouldn’t repeat when installing a French drain is returning excavated soil back into the trench after placing your drain pipes.
+One mistake you shouldn’t repeat when installing a French drain is returning excavated soil into the trench after placing your drain pipes.

 vii.
 Having a Gravels-Only Trench